-Zohreh Abdollahkhani is a PhD research fellow at the University of South-Eastern Norway.
-Sha is a board member and Co-Lead of the working group on Teaching and Career Development within the European Association for Sport Management (EASM).
-Zohreh holds a bachelor's degree in aerospace engineering from Iran, and a master's degree in sport management from South Korea.
-Zohreh was a member of Iran's national ice climbing team for a decade and was the first Iranian woman to win a medal in ice climbing at the 2014 Asian Championships.
+Zohreh Abdollahkhani is a PhD research fellow at the University of South-Eastern Norway and a board member and Co-Lead of the working group on Teaching and Career Development within the European Association for Sport Management (EASM).
+Zohreh holds a bachelor's degree in aerospace engineering from Iran and a master's degree in sport management from South Korea, where she studied the representation of female Iranian athletes in Olympic coverage.
+A former professional athlete, she was a member of Iran's national ice climbing team for a decade and became the first Iranian woman to win a medal in ice climbing at the 2014 Asian Championships.
 Abstract: Will Sport Win the Competition in Uniting Iranians?